BSc (Hons) (NFQ Level 8)

 Average Intake: 40

-Passes in six subjects including English, Irish, a third language, Mathematics, one laboratory science subject & one other recognised subject.
+O6/H7 in English, Irish, Mathematics, a third language, a laboratory science subject and one other recognised subject

 Healthcare Screening & Garda/Police Vetting: Candidates are required to undergo a mandatory healthcare screening process & Garda/Police vetting.